What Makes Visualizations Impactful?

 - We process images 60,000 times faster than text ii

 - It takes 13 milliseconds to recognize an image

-Even something as simple as looking at heights by person, like the chart below, makes it clear how seeing this data in the column chart, sorted, gives you immediate insights.
+Even something as simple as looking at heights by person, like the chart below, makes it clear how sorting this data in the column chart gives you immediate insights.

 So, when creating visualizations, it is best to make sure you are following best practices as highlighted throughout the rest of this paper.

 Understand the User First

 The golden rule of communication is to know your audience.
 You will communicate differently to a technical user than to a business user or if you are making a sales pitch to a client or a presentation to your company’s executives.

 Every visualization is telling a data story.
 Your job as the person designing the story is to:

 - Have clarity on the story your data is going to tell